-Motivations for study in Turkey include an inexpensive and good quality education, and opportunities for scholarships that also pay a monthly allowance, covering accommodation and tuition fees, health insurance and travel expenses.
+Motivations for study in Turkey include the opportunity to gain a relatively inexpensive and good quality education, with opportunities for scholarships that also pay a monthly allowance, covering accommodation and tuition fees, health insurance and travel expenses.

-Among the youngest of all is Antalya International University (AIU), which welcomed its first students in the 2012/13 academic year, and aims to recruit more than half of its students from outside Turkey.
+There are nearly 200 universities in Turkey, most of which are run by the state.
+Most of these institutions are relatively young; as recently as 1970, there were only eight state institutions, and the first private university (Bilkent University), was not established until 1984.
+Among the youngest universities in Turkey is Antalya International University (AIU), which welcomed its first students in the 2012/13 academic year, and aims to recruit more than half of its students from outside Turkey.

 In terms of daily life, you may find yourself becoming adept at spotting a good quality doner kebab, haggling over prices at the souk, preparing (or at least appreciating) a real Turkish coffee, and perhaps even taking on the locals at tavla, or backgammon, which is popularly played in cafes and parks.

 Ankara is Turkey’s capital and second largest city.
 A busy commercial and political center, it has a large student population, as well as a significant community of international diplomats.
-Its most popular visitor attractions include Ankara Castle, the Museum of Anatolian Civilizations, and Anıtkabir (pictured) – the mausoleum of Mustafa Kemal Atatürk, founder of the Republic of Turkey.
+Its most popular visitor attractions include Ankara Castle, the Museum of Anatolian Civilizations, and Anıtkabir, the mausoleum of Mustafa Kemal Atatürk, founder of the Republic of Turkey.
 Ankara is also a popular destination for bird-watching.

-Another student city is Balcali, home to Cukurova University, Turkey’s ninth entrant in the QS World University Rankings.
-Apart from its world ranking, the university’s location makes it highly attractive.
+Another student city is Adana, the fifth most populous city in Turkey and home to Cukurova University, ranked 111-120 in the EECA rankings.
+Apart from its ranking, the university’s location in southern Turkey makes it highly attractive.
 On the east coast of the Seyhan Dam Reservoir Lake, its facilities include dining halls amongst the pine trees.
-Programs taught in English include computer engineering, mechanical engineering, automotive engineering management, economics and econometrics – but a preparatory course in Turkish is also required.
+Adana is another very old city which dates back to 6000 B.C, so there is plenty of culture to enjoy here.

-Other top universities in Turkey include Anadolu University in Eskişehir, one of Turkey’s more affordable big cities.
+Other top universities in Turkey include Anadolu University in Eskişehir, one of Turkey’s more affordable big cities, whose name literally means ‘old city’ in Turkish.
 Courses are taught in Turkish, English, French and German.
 Another is Süleyman Demirel University, Isparta, which is one of Turkey’s largest universities in terms of student numbers, and is also part of the Erasmus Program for exchange students.